atabegruslan/Laravel_CRUD_API/README.md

 ### Laravel Sanctum

 It is another way of authenticating APIs in Laravel.
 It produces a long-term token.

-An example would be Github's Personal Access Token
+An example would be Github's Personal Access Token.

+1/ Migrate
 ![](/Illustrations/sanctum1.PNG)
+2/ Use trait
 ![](/Illustrations/sanctum2.PNG)
+3/ Protect route either in routes or controller
 ![](/Illustrations/sanctum3a.PNG)
 ![](/Illustrations/sanctum3b.PNG)
+4/ Generate token
 ![](/Illustrations/sanctum4.PNG)
+5/ Try route
 ![](/Illustrations/sanctum5.PNG)

 ## Permissions (Spatie library)